 In 1999 Dave was appointed Manager of Safety for MAF, requiring a move back to MAF-US headquarters.
-Today, as Director of Aviation Resources Division, the Lord is using Dave’s overseas aviation experience, wisdom and managerial skills to coordinate the work and deployment of all MAF aircraft and related equipment worldwide.
+Dave went on to serve as Director of Aviation Resources Division until 2020.
+Now, as Operations Support and Fleet Manager, Dave’s overseas aviation experience, wisdom and managerial skills are utilized as he coordinates the purchase and deployment of all MAF aircraft and related equipment worldwide.

-Crissie is the Manager of Mobilization which is the team of MAFers tasked with finding and connecting people who have skills and a call to serve others through aviation, technology, finance and teaching – with MAF.
+Crissie is the Manager of Mobilization – the team tasked with finding and connecting people who have a call to serve through aviation, technology, and teaching, with MAF.
 Crissie served as a mobilizer for many years and particularly loves developing relationships and seeing God prepare skilled people to serve with MAF.

 Dave was born and raised in Worcester, Massachusetts.
 His family had a strong Christian influence on him, and he accepted Christ as a young child.
 He attended Berkshire Christian College in Massachusetts, and then Moody Bible Institute and Moody Aviation where he received a B.S. in Missionary Aviation Technology.
 Dave is a commercial pilot with a CFI and instrument rating.
 He also holds an A&P license and Aviation Safety Certification from the University of Southern California.